Faculty members publish books on variety of topics

 "War with Mexico!
 America's Reporters Cover the Battlefront"

-By Tom Reilly, and edited by Manley Witten, adjunct professor, School of Communication
+By Tom Reilly, and edited by Manley Witten, part-time professor, School of Communication

 The Mexican War, fought between 1846 and 1848, was the first foreign war to be comprehensively reported in the American press, with at least 13 full-time correspondents covering the military campaigns conducted south of the border.
 Reilly's book is the first to tell the history of the Mexican War through the eyes of the reporters who covered it on the ground, and to show how that effort signaled the emergence of newspapers as an important force in American life.